alpscode/website/content/blog/o-ring-optimization.md

 | -------- | ----: | -----: | -----: | -----: |
 | 53.448   | 4.218 | 14.059 | 21.390 | 13.781 |

-Look at the total xP of MD and the FW.
+Notice the total xP of MD and FW positions.
 The lineup still feels unbalanced, even though we improved the weakest link.
 This one is not unbalanced because of the formation (3-4-3 is quite balanced) but in terms of where we are expecting our points from.
 We are expecting 21 points from midfields, while only 14 from forwards.

 So what if we try to increase our FW expected points by dropping one of our premium midfields and upgrade one of our forwards.
-We have another O-Ring model, but this time we are maximizing the minimum total of each position (excluding GK).
+We have another O-Ring model, but this time we are maximizing the minimum among total xPs of each position (excluding GK).
 The objective is to "maximize the minimum among total positional xP values".
 We need to use the 2-stage optimization again as I have mentioned:
 1. Maximize the minimum of position xP totals (DF, MD, FW)